Television in Poland: Satellite

+Canal+, without its potential partner, created Cyfra+ platform.
+Its tests started on 21st October 1998.
+The official debut happened on 16th November that year.
+It was the first satellite provider of terrestrial channels: TVP1, TVP2, Polsat and TVN.
+Eventually, Wizja TV and Cyfra+ merged on 1st March 2002 to create Nowa Cyfra+ (New Cyfra+).

-1999 saw the introduction of another platform, Polsat 2 Cyfrowy (later renamed to Polsat Cyfrowy, Cyfrowy Polsat and finally Polsat Box), owned by Polsat, a major Polish commercial TV network.
-These platforms become very popular, and today, there are no Polish channels available on analogue satellite (the last one, TVN, was switched off in 2008).
-However, most of the satellite broadcasts in Poland are in SDTV resolution.
+December 1999 saw the introduction of another platform, Polsat 2 Cyfrowy (later renamed to Polsat Cyfrowy, Cyfrowy Polsat and finally Polsat Box), owned by Polsat.
+By 2008, it became the biggest satellite platform in Poland.

 On 12 October 2006, ITI launched the n platform with a few HD channels available, as well as—also new to Poland—video on demand functionality.
 Later, in December 2006, Cyfra+ also started HD broadcasts.
 Cyfrowy Polsat started HD broadcasts in second half of 2007.

 On 3 October 2008, n pre-paid television channels to you and Dom ITI, to new Telewizja na kartę.

 On 27 October 2008, Telekomunikacja Polska launched the Orange platform with a few HD channels available.

 On 16 May 2011, 3D glasses as satellite broadcasts in Cyfra+, n, Orange, Cyfrowy Polsat and Telewizja na kartę, platform with a few 3D channels available.

-On 21 March 2013, as part of deeper cooperation between Canal+ Group and ITI, Cyfra+ and N were merged into NC+.
+On 21 March 2013, as part of deeper cooperation between Canal+ Group and ITI, Cyfra+ and n were merged into nc+.

-On 3 September 2019 NC+ has changed name to Platforma Canal+.
+On 3 September 2019 nc+ has changed name to Platforma Canal+.

 On 5 August 2024, 4K Ultra HD as satellite broadcasts in Canal+, Orange and Polsat Box, platform with a few 4K channels available.

-On 1 January 2026, Sky Group launched the Sky platform with a few HD channels available.